jaredwins99/xrf-soil-predictions/README.md

 ## Modeling
 - Gaussian processes (GPs) captured the clustered distribution of lead in soil.
 - Modeling involved two kernels and five parameters, with each parameter coming from a prior distribution.
-- Within the model is XRF samples' hypothesized dependence on soil lead level samples’.
+- Within the model is XRF samples' hypothesized dependence on soil lead level samples.

 ---